thosgood/this-weeks-finds/markdown/201-250/week203.md

 Maybe Pacioli is to blame for the modern fascination with the golden ratio; it seems hard to trace it back to Greece.
-These days you can buy books and magazines about \"Elliot Wave Theory\", a method for making money on the stock market using patterns related to the golden number.
+These days you can buy books and magazines about "Elliot Wave Theory", a method for making money on the stock market using patterns related to the golden number.
-Or, if you\'re more spiritually inclined, you can go to workshops on
-\"Sacred Geometry\" featuring talks about the healing powers of the golden ratio.
+Or, if you're more spiritually inclined, you can go to workshops on "Sacred Geometry" featuring talks about the healing powers of the golden ratio.
 But Greek texts seem remarkably quiet about this number.

-The first recorded hint of it is [Proposition 11 in Book II](http://aleph0.clarku.edu/~djoyce/java/elements/bookII/propII11.html) of Euclid\'s *Elements*.
-It also shows up elsewhere in Euclid, especially [Proposition 30 of Book VI](http://aleph0.clarku.edu/~djoyce/java/elements/bookVI/propVI30.html), where the task is \"to cut a given finite straight line in extreme and mean ratio\", meaning a ratio A:B such that
+The first recorded hint of it is [Proposition 11 in Book II](http://aleph0.clarku.edu/~djoyce/java/elements/bookII/propII11.html) of Euclid's *Elements*.
+It also shows up elsewhere in Euclid, especially [Proposition 30 of Book VI](http://aleph0.clarku.edu/~djoyce/java/elements/bookVI/propVI30.html), where the task is "to cut a given finite straight line in extreme and mean ratio", meaning a ratio A:B such that

     A:B::(A+B):A                (i.e., "A is to B as A+B is to A")